Crabman-DF-Mods/dwarfcrafted/README.md

 - __Magma Cows:__ cows made of magma, found deep underground.
 [Inspired by official concept art that never made it into the actual game](https://static.wikia.nocookie.net/minecraft_gamepedia/images/3/30/Magma_Cow_Concept_Art_1.png/revision/latest?cb=20210917155551).

 ### Creatures from Minecraft Dungeons (including DLC)
+- __Redstone Cubes:__ cube-shaped chunks of solid redstone, given life by magic.
+They are found underground.
 - __Tropical Slimes (Hidden Depths):__ cube-shaped chunks of living slime and water, with tropical fish swimming around in their watery layers.
 They live in oceans.

 ### Creatures from Minecraft Story Mode